awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
 Currently, you can't load data from a bucket that is encrypted with a customer managed key\.

 **Note**
-Loading data into a table from text files in an Amazon S3 bucket is available for Amazon Aurora MySQL version 1\.8 and later\.
-For more information about Aurora MySQL versions, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.
- This feature isn't supported for Aurora Serverless v1\.
+Loading data into a table from text files isn't supported for Aurora Serverless v1\.
 It is supported for Aurora Serverless v2\.

 ## Giving Aurora access to Amazon S3<a name="AuroraMySQL.Integrating.LoadFromS3.Authorize"></a>